shiv62002/shiv62002.github.io/README.md

 # shiv62002.github.io

-This is an online protfolio showing my experiences and accomplishments on webpage.
+This is a personal portfolio showing my projects, experiences, and accomplishments on an online webpage.